Nice to meet you.

 Another thing I love about Lexion is how fast and easy it is to get started.
 A lot of contract management tools come with complicated setup processes that take weeks to configure, but with Lexion, I was up and running almost immediately.
 The system has pre-built fields and document types that make onboarding seamless.
 I’ve seen firsthand how quickly teams, even those outside of legal, can adopt it without much training.

 Then there’s the contract repository.
 Dealing with messy folder structures?
 What's that!
 Everything is centralized and searchable, which means I can find what I need in seconds instead of wasting time on endless clicking.
-If you’ve ever worked with a cluttered contract system, you know how frustrating it can be—Lexion eliminates that hassle completely.
+If you’ve ever worked with a cluttered contract system, you know how problematic it can be—Lexion eliminates that hassle completely.

-LexionThat said, there are a few things I wish were better.
-There’s no way to restrict who can upload signed contracts, which can be a problem for version control.
-Ideally, I’d want to limit uploads to legal or admin users, but right now, anyone can add them to the repository.
-It’s not a big challenge, but for companies that need stricter controls, this could be an issue.
+LexionThere are a few areas where Lexion could improve, particularly around access controls.
+Right now, there’s no way to restrict who can upload signed contracts, which can create challenges with version control.
+Ideally, I’d want the ability to limit uploads to legal or admin users, but as it stands, anyone can add documents to the repository.
+For companies that need stricter oversight, this could be a concern.
+G2 users managing large teams or regulated industries have flagged this as well, noting that more granular permission settings would help prevent accidental file mix-ups.

 What I like about Lexion: